-- Epstein-Barr virus infection: people who have been infected with illnesses caused by the Epstein-Barr Virus, like Mono, are at an increased risk for developing Hodgkin lymphoma.
+People who have been infected with illnesses caused by the Epstein-Barr Virus, like Mono, are at an increased risk for developing Hodgkin lymphoma.
 Despite this connection, the chances of contracting Hodgkin lymphoma if you have been infected with the Epstein-Barr Virus are still very low — about 1 in 1,000.

-- Gender: Hodgkin lymphoma is slightly more prevalent among males.
+Hodgkin lymphoma is slightly more prevalent among males.

-- Familial history: while the reasons for this are still unclear, if you have a blood relative with Hodgkin lymphoma (or any type of lymphoma), your chances of developing the disease are higher.
+While the reasons for this are still unclear, if you have a blood relative with Hodgkin lymphoma (or any type of lymphoma), your chances of developing the disease are higher.

 If your doctor suspects you might have Hodgkin lymphoma, you will likely go through a series of tests to confirm or rule out a diagnosis.